Solar Ready & Solar+Storage Ready

 Solar Ready for New Commercial Construction

-Energy Trust offers cash incentives and technical support to customers who work with a solar trade ally to plan for solar in their new commercial construction.
+Energy Trust offers cash incentives and technical support to customers who work with a solar trade ally to plan for solar on their new commercial construction projects.

-- Solar Feasibility—Up to $1,700 in incentives to determine the solar potential of your project.
+- Solar Development Assistance—Up to $1,800 in incentives to determine the solar potential of your project.

 - Solar Ready Design—Up to $15,000 in incentives to build to Energy Trust solar ready standards if you can’t install solar panels at the time of construction